Vote Brett Egbert for

 What leadership positions has Brett held?

-While I have never held an elected office, I have helped shape my prior community through education.
+I helped shape my prior community through education.
 Within the Alpine School District of American Fork, UT I served on the Steering Committee, tasked with shaping the mathematics curriculum for the 30+ middle and high schools within that school district.
 As a high school teacher, I served as mathematics department chair, overseeing a team of 16 math teachers to create educational content that was relevant, applicable, and accessible to ensure a coherent student journey year to year.
 I was also a shift lead at Blockbuster back in the day!

 How can I contact Brett if I have a question?